medihack/massanimate/README.md

 ## About

-jQuery Mass Animate is a tiny (~120 lines) but very powerful jQuery extension.
+jQuery Mass Animate is a tiny but very powerful jQuery extension.
 It allows to animate hundreds of elements at once and synchronously by using stylesheet rules (instead of animating each element style like normally jQuery does).